dhoyle/splicedocs-jekyll/pages/SQLReference/SystemTables/SysTriggers.md

         </tr>
     </tbody>
 </table>

+## Triggers with a Single Statement

-Any SQL text that is part of a triggered-SQL-statement is compiled and stored in the `SYSSTATEMENTS` table. `ACTIONSTMTID` and `WHENSTMTID` are foreign keys that reference `SYSSTATEMENTS.STMTID`.
-The statements for a trigger are always in the same schema as the trigger.
+Any SQL text that is part of a trigger with a single SQL statement is compiled and stored in the `SYSSTATEMENTS` table. `ACTIONSTMTID` and `WHENSTMTID` are foreign keys that reference `SYSSTATEMENTS.STMTID`.
+The statement for a trigger is always in the same schema as the trigger.

+## Triggers with a Multiple Statements

+To create a trigger with multiple statements:

+1. Create the multiple statements in multiple rows of the `SYSSTATEMENTS` table.

+2. Create a row for each statement in the `SYSDEPENDS` table.
+The rows in the `SYSDEPENDS` table should use the same `DEPENDENTID` value, and use the `PROVIDERID` value to point to the `STMTID` for the corresponding statement in the in the `SYSSTATEMENTS` table.

+3. In the `SYSTRIGGERS` table, create a row whose `ACTIONSTMTID` has the value of the `DEPENDENTID` with multiple rows in the `SYSDEPENDS` table.

+4. The `STMTID` column in the SYSSTATEMENTS table is checked for the value in the `ACTIONSTMTID` column of the `SYSTRIGGERS` table.

+5. If a value is not found – as is the case for a trigger with multiple statements – the `DEPENDENTID` column in the `SYSDEPENDS` table is checked for the value in the `ACTIONSTMTID` column of the `SYSTRIGGERS` table.

+6. When the the value is found in the `DEPENDENTID` column in the `SYSDEPENDS` table, the `TRIGGERDEFINITIONLIST` and  `ACTIONSTMTIDLIST` columns of the `STSTRIGGERS` table are loaded with Java lists of the `TRIGGERDEFINITION and `ACTIONSTMTID` values for the multiple statements.

+7. The referenced multiple statements are executed when the trigger is activated.

 ## Usage Restrictions